 Images of individuals with progeria are arresting: they show young children who resemble people in the advanced stages of age, complete with bald heads and wrinkled skin.
 But what is progeria?
 Also known as Hutchinson-Gilford progeria syndrome, this genetic condition causes rapid, premature aging, both in a child's physical appearance and overall health.

-There are many things to know about progeria, but first its crucial to understand how rare it is.
-The condition impacts only about one in eight million people, and that fact – combined with its dramatic effects – leads to many misconceptions about it.
+There are many things to know about progeria, but first, it's crucial to understand how rare it is.
+The condition impacts only about one in 8 million people, and that fact - combined with its dramatic effects - leads to many misconceptions about it.
 It may seem like a scary disease, but its not contagious.
 The people who live with it are just people, albeit ones who look a bit different.

 It's Not An Inherited Condition